RFlash007/F.R.E.D./README.md

 This ensures you're always up-to-date with essential information without having to ask.

+## Vision System

+F.R.E.D. is equipped with a computer vision system using the state-of-the-art YOLOv8s model that provides visual awareness through your webcam:

+- **Object Detection**: Identifies over 600 types of objects using the Open Images V7 dataset with improved accuracy (upgraded from YOLOv8n)
+- **Object Tracking**: Maintains persistent tracking of objects between frames with unique identifiers
+- **Person Detection & Recognition**: Identifies people with high accuracy and remembers faces with custom naming
+- **Face Database**: Stores identified faces in a SQLite database for automatic recognition in future sessions
+- **Motion Analysis**: Tracks object movements and calculates simple velocity data for moving objects
+- **Real-time Processing**: Analyzes the visual feed continuously while active
+- **Comprehensive Summaries**: Provides object lists with confidence scores, counts, and contextual information

+### Vision Architecture

+The vision system employs a two-stage architecture for comprehensive scene understanding:
+1. **Objective Description Layer**: Uses a dedicated LLM (FRED_vision model) to produce neutral, precise descriptions focusing on spatial relationships and object properties
+2. **FRED Personality Layer**: Interprets the neutral descriptions through FRED's characteristic British humor and sarcasm

+This separation ensures reliable object detection while maintaining FRED's distinctive tone in responses.

+### Upcoming Vision Features

+The vision system is continuously evolving with planned enhancements including:
+- Voice-activated visual searches and object queries
+- Enhanced information display with smart annotations for objects
+- Advanced text recognition with multi-language translation (planned for future release)
+- Document scanning and analysis capabilities (planned for future release)

+To use the vision system, simply ask questions like:
+- "What can you see right now?"
+- "What objects are in front of you?"
+- "Describe what you're looking at."
+- "Do you recognize anyone in the camera?"

+The vision system automatically initializes when F.R.E.D. starts up.

 ## Memory Systems

 F.R.E.D. uses three types of memory: